Are you misting your houseplants?

 Which Plants to Mist

 In my opinion (there is debate about misting on the internet, so to each their own) Houseplants that originate from jungles with moist air love to be misted.
-Leaf curling, yellowing, and leaves with brown edges and tips are all signs that plant may not be getting enough humidity and that they would love to be misted!
+Leaf curling, yellowing, and leaves with brown edges and tips are all signs that a plant may not be getting enough humidity and that they would love to be misted!

 The plants I do not mist are my succulents, cacti, ones with fuzzy leaves or stems, my Fiddle Leaf Fig, dragon tree, pothos, and my spider plant.